 - Improves hormone communication

 The first step to slower eating is to set a time frame of 30 minutes or more to eat.
 Second, chew each bite 20 or more times.
 Third put down the fork, spoon, and knife after each bite.
 Fourth drink a few sips of water after a few bites.

 By eating slower, you give your hormones enough time to let you know when you are full and help your digestive system process your food for energy.

-One of mother’s most famous lessons: Go to bed!
+One of our mother’s most famous lessons: Go to bed!

 Going to bed has many health and fitness benefits.
 Here are a few of them: